vitalii-karpiv/workshop1/README.md

 ## f2

-Find difference between two arrays.
+Find difference of two arrays.
 The function should return a new array that includes items that are presented in the left array, but not presented in the right array.
+Order is determined by the first array.

 Example